aniket6394/ecommerce/README.md

 # E-Commerce Platform

 ## 🚀 Overview
-This is a full-featured e-commerce platform built using modern web technologies.
-It provides a seamless shopping experience with user authentication, product management, and a secure payment gateway.
+This is a simple e-commerce website built using HTML and CSS.
+It provides a clean and responsive design for an online shopping experience.

 ## 🛠️ Features
-- 🛍️ User authentication (Sign up, Login, Logout)
-- 🛒 Shopping cart and wishlist functionality
-- 📦 Order management
-- 💳 Secure payment integration
-- 📊 Admin panel for product and order management
+- 🛍️ Responsive design for mobile and desktop
+- 🎨 Modern UI with HTML and CSS
-- 🔍 Search and filter options
+- 🔍 Product listings and details page
+- 📌 Navigation bar and footer for easy browsing

 ## 🏗️ Tech Stack
-- **Frontend:** HTML5/CSS;
+- **Frontend:** HTML, CSS

 ## 📦 Installation